 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Raisins, sunflower seeds, and a tangy, slightly sweetened mayonnaise dressing make this broccoli salad a delicious dish for any season or occasion.
 Frozen (thawed) peas make this version a little different from the classic broccoli salad.
-They add extra texture and flavor, but you may leave them out or use a peas and carrot combination instead.
+They add extra texture and flavor, but you may leave them out or use a pea and carrot combination instead.
 Tailor the salad to suit your tastes and make it your go-to broccoli salad.

 Walnuts or toasted pecans make a nice addition to the salad; replace the sunflower seeds with them if you like.
-Dried cranberries or chopped dried cherries used instead of raisins will add a fruity, tart flavor with pleasant sweetness.
+Dried cranberries or chopped dried cherries used instead of raisins will add a fruity, tart flavor with a pleasant sweetness.

 For best flavor, make the salad a few hours in advance; refrigerate it to chill thoroughly before serving.
 Store leftover broccoli salad in a covered container in the refrigerator for up to 3 days.

 - 5 to 6 cups broccoli florets (fresh)

 - 1/2 cup raisins

 - 1/2 cup sunflower seeds

 - 1/2 cup cooked crumbled bacon (or to taste)